 As long as Jim Schwartz has been the head coach, the Detroit Lions have carried at least three quarterbacks on their 53-man roster.
 Especially in recent years, keeping three quarterbacks wasn't a very big surprise given the injury concerns surrounding starter Matthew Stafford.
-Considering in 2010 the Lions were forced to go to third-stringer Drew Stanton, the decision to carry three quarterbacks was a good one.
+Considering in 2010 the Lions were forced to go to third-stringer Drew Stanton because of injuries, the decision to carry three quarterbacks was a good one.

 This season, the Lions are going to have a change at quarterback with Stanton now on the Indianapolis Colts.
 The typical depth chart of Stafford, Shaun Hill and Stanton will be different, and the thinking has been that undrafted free agent Kellen Moore will step in as the third-stringer.
 However, is it possible that the Lions will go in a different direction and not even have a third quarterback?
 Schwartz didn't rule out the possibility when he was asked about this topic last week.